Kyoto Koka University ロゴ

 International Students Admission Guide

-A university that aims to create "Health" and "Future" for the people
+Comprehensive university that aims to create "Health" and "Future" for the people

-For more than 80 years, Kyoto Koka University has been committed to education based on the Buddhist spirit.
+For more than 85 years, Kyoto Koka University has been committed to education based on the Buddhist spirit.
 We emphasize the "Truthful Heart."
 A heart of compassion.
 A heart that is more than willing to help.

 With this philosophy as a basis, we practice education that is more attuned to the needs of each student with the aim of realizing a future of "Well-Being" in which all people can live healthy lives.

-An environment that closely supports international students
+Environment that closely supports international students

-1. A Robust Support System
+1. Robust Support System

 2. Learning about Traditional Japanese Culture